DarkSector/darksector.github.io/source/_posts/2012-05-04-single-trigger-terminal-hack-mac-os-x-lion.markdown

 end if
 ```

-I made this script trigger with the combination ^+ ⌘+] so that it may switch between developer mode and normal mode.
+I made this script trigger with the combination <span class="label label-info">ctrl+ ⌘+]</span> so that it may switch between developer mode and normal mode.
 I also updated the script with Growl Notification which I find is pretty cool &lt;/proud&gt;

 One successful weekend I'd say.
 I also might develop further on this application and hence the name Seed.
 Don't ask me what it stands for, it's just a name.